igrowbeards/homebrew/RPG.md

   A character's armor class is equal to a base of 8, plus their dexterity modifier, plus their armor bonus if any.

-  When attacking you role your skill check (fighting, throwing, shooting, etc) versus the targets armor class.
+  When attacking you roll your skill check (fighting, throwing, shooting, etc) versus the targets armor class.
-  If successful role damage for your weapon and add your strength bonus if applicable to the attack.
+  If successful roll damage for your weapon and add your strength bonus if applicable to the attack.

-  Damage is dealt first to hit points and then to str.
+  Damage is dealt first to hit points and then to STR.
 "Cannon fodder" enemies usually do not take strength damage, and are simply slain when their hit points are exhausted.

 ---